Carlos Mejía (footballer, born 1991)

-Carlos Anselmo Mejía del Cid (born 13 November 1991), also known as Cuilapa Mejía or Cuilapa, is a Guatemalan professional footballer who plays as a forward for Primera División de Ascenso club Chiquimulilla and the Guatemala national team.
+Carlos Anselmo Mejía del Cid (born 13 November 1991), also known as Cuilapa Mejía or Cuilapa, is a Guatemalan professional footballer who plays as a forward for Liga Primera División club Chiquimulilla and the Guatemala national team.

 Club career

 Xelajú

 On 8 April 2025, Xelajú confirmed the official signing of Mejía.

 Chiquimulilla

-On 5 June, Mejía made a shocking move to Chiquimulilla in the Primera División de Ascenso.
+On 5 June, Mejía made a shocking move to Chiquimulilla in the Liga Primera División.

 International career

 2020–2021: Suspension

 On 12 December 2020, Mejía, Alejandro Galindo, and Jorge Aparicio received a two-year ban from all football activities for attending a private party while on international duty.
 However, on 27 January 2021, after an investigation made by commission of the National Football Federation of Guatemala, the ban was later shortened to three months, as well as a fine of Q10 thousand.

+2023: second CONCACAF Gold Cup

+On 21 June 2023, Mejía was called up to the Guatemala squad for the 2023 CONCACAF Gold Cup.

 Career statistics

 International goals

 Scores and results list Guatemala's goal tally first.